Kpt05/Team-and-Project-Management-System/README.md

 ## Getting Started

+### Starting the Localhost Server

+In order to run the application locally, you will need to start a localhost server.
+You can use a web server like MAMP, WAMP, or XAMPP, depending on your operating system.
+Follow the instructions for your chosen web server to start the localhost server.

+Once the server is running, open your browser and navigate to `localhost` with the specified port number (e.g., `http://localhost:8888`).
+You should see the login page for the application.

 To access the system, you will need to use the login credentials provided to you.
 There are three types of accounts that can be used to access the system:

 ### **Admin Account**